OpenEvalProject/evals/manuscripts/elife-73020/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/73020/elife-73020-fig1-v2.jpg)

 **Figure 1.:** (a–f) Growth of WM983b and WM793b spheroids over three weeks, initiated using approximately 2500, 5000 and 10,000 cells.
 The solid curve represents average outer radius and the coloured region corresponds to a 95% prediction interval (mean ± 1.96 std). (c–f) Size distribution of WM983b spheroids at days 10, 14, 18, and 21 for each initial seeding density. (g–h) Dynamics of the Greenspan, 1972 model, which describes three phases of growth and the development of a stable spheroid structure under assumptions of nutrient and waste diffusion.
-We denote by  the spheroid radius, R the relative radius of the arrested region and ϕ the relative radius of the necrotic core. (ηi) Optical sections showing three phases of growth in the experimental data (WM983b spheroids initiated with 2500 cells at days 3, 7, and 14).
+We denote by $R$ the spheroid radius, $ϕ$ the relative radius of the arrested region and $η$ the relative radius of the necrotic core. (i) Optical sections showing three phases of growth in the experimental data (WM983b spheroids initiated with 2500 cells at days 3, 7, and 14).
 Colouring indicates cell nuclei positive for mKO2 (magenta), which indicates cells in gap 1; cell nuclei positive for mAG (green), which indicates cells in gap 2; and cell nuclei stained with DRAQ7 (blue), which indicates necrosis.

 We study spheroids grown at three seeding densities from human melanoma cells (Herlyn et al., 1985; Herlyn, 1990) transduced with the fluorescent ubiquitination cell cycle indicator (FUCCI) (Sakaue-Sawano et al., 2008; Haass et al., 2014; Kienzle et al., 2017; Spoerri et al., 2021).
 FUCCI technology discriminates between cells in different stages of the cell cycle, namely gap 1 (before synthesis) and gap 2 (after DNA replication), allowing us to identify regions containing actively cycling cells, and regions where the majority of the cells are viable but in cell cycle arrest.
 We grow spheroids for up to 24 days to allow sufficient time to observe growth inhibition.
 We summarise experimental images using three measurements of spheroid structure: (1) the overall size of each spheroid; (2) the size of the inhibited region (which we define as the region where the majority of cells are in gap 1); and, (3) the size of the necrotic core.